We may get commissions for purchases made through links in this post.

 Leave a photo of your cat on the refrigerator (in case the worse thing happens and the cat gets outside).
 Leave alternate numbers of people the cat knows who would be able to capture the kitty outside more so than a stranger would be able to.

 Leave all the phone numbers where you can be reached and an itinerary of your trip.

 Shut all extra room doors to other bedrooms and bathrooms.
-Leave your cat access to the living room, your bedroom and master bathroom.
-Make sure all closet doors are shut, and if you cat is talented and likes to open cupboards and closets use the childproof safety locks in your absence so the cat doesn't get shut up into a cupboard and become trapped.
+Leave your cat access to the living room, your bedroom and master’s bathroom.
+Make sure all closet doors are shut, and if your cat is talented and likes to open cupboards and closets, use the childproof safety locks in your absence so the cat doesn’t get shut up into a cupboard and become trapped.